Oregon Bed & Breakfast Guild

 3 of the Best Hikes in Oregon

 Want to know what are the best hikes in Oregon?
-That’s a tricky question… there are many incredible places to hike in Oregon and each has its own unique charm.
+That’s a tricky question as there are many incredible places to hike in Oregon and each has its own unique charm.

 So, after much thought, we’ve created a list of the three best hikes in Oregon based on specific interests.
-There are many, many, more but consider these a starting point for your next adventure:
+There are many, many, more but consider these a starting point for your next adventure then visit the Hike and Bike Oregon category on our blog for more adventures.

 Best Hike in Oregon for History Buffs: Fort Stevens